oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 ## Make the backup even more useful

-Lets delete the files on `tank/oliver` and safe a new snapshot to the backup:
+Let's delete the files on `tank/oliver` and safe a new snapshot to the backup:

 ```bash
 rm /Volumes/tank/oliver/*